Jason0429/react-workout-tracker/README.md

 # React Workout Tracker

+## Global

+-   [ ] export functions from App.js and import into lower components
+-   [ ] Add "react-workout-tracker" to prefix routes

 ## Progress Page

 -   [ ] See if you can modify calendar to show check or X mark
+-   [ ] Alert user to confirm deletion of workout in progress
+-   [ ] Add padding to bottom (for mobile view)

 ## Loading